bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 ------------------

 The following command will install Red Hat's packaged version of Bugzilla:

 :command:`yum install bugzilla httpd mysql-server`

-However, if you go this route, you need to read :bug:`415605`, which details some problems with the Bugzilla rpm.
-Then, you can skip to :ref:`configuring your database <config-database>`.
+However, if you go this route, you need to read :bug:`415605`, which details some problems with the Email::Send package.
+Then, you can skip to :ref:`configuring your database <linux-config-database>`.
 It may be useful to know that Fedora stores the Bugzilla files in :file:`/usr/share/bugzilla`, so that's where you'll run :file:`checksetup.pl`.

 If you want to install a version of Bugzilla from the Bugzilla project, you